STILLMAN MASONIC LODGE #490

 Stillman Masonic Lodge #490

-Stillman Masonic Lodge #490 was organized on January 27th, 1986 by the late and Honorable S.J.
+Stillman Masonic Lodge (490) was organized on January 27th, 1986, by the late and Honorable S.J.
 Bennett, Past Grand Master of the State of Alabama.
-The late and Honorable J.B.
-Weir, then District Deputy of District 15, in association with the Honorable A. J. Richardson, then County Deputy of District 15 and Past Master Raymond Stevenson assisted in establishing Stillman Masonic Lodge.
+The late and Illustrious J.B.
+Weir, District Deputy of District 15, in association with the Illustrious A. J. Richardson, County Deputy of District 15 and Past Master Raymond Stevenson played an instrumental part in the establishment of Stillman Masonic Lodge.

 R. Stevenson